white-frame/dynatable/README.md

 # Dynatable
-Very simple server-side Dynatable handler for Laravel 4.
-It handle the ajax calls from a jquery dynatable plugin in the front end.
+Very simple server-side [Dynatable](http://www.dynatable.com/) handler for Laravel.
+It handle the ajax calls from the [dynatable jquery plugin](http://www.dynatable.com/) in the front end.

 Using this plugin you can use server-side (ajax) pagination, sorting, global search and specific search.